 Don’t leave plastic furniture outside for extended periods.
 They’ll degrade quicker if left exposed to sun and rain.

-Invest in pressure-treated timber outdoor furniture or repaint metal or wooden furniture annually to extend it’s lifespan.
+Invest in naturally water resistant timber outdoor furniture (larch or cedar) or repaint metal or wooden furniture annually to extend it’s lifespan.

 Keep your tyres at the right pressure.
 Not only does it reduce fuel consumption it helps your tires last longer.